 We’ve got a post on Disney World crowd calendars you should check out.
 Holidays are obviously when crowds are worst.
 Beyond that, we just don’t put much weight in crowd calendars (which is what the post says, just with more words).

 You also might be interested in events.
 Check out Undercover Tourist’s WDW Events Calendar.
-Epcot has various festivals throughout the year, including Food & Wine Festival, Festival of the Arts, and Flower & Garden Festival.
+Epcot has various festivals throughout the year.
 We prefer Epcot without festivals, but to each their own.
 Since we don’t follow festivals closely, we’ve linked to the coverage at Disney Tourist Blog, except for the Festival of the Holidays, which we do cover.
 Here’s the calendar for 2019:

 Disney Vacation Packages